Praecambridium: Classification and interpretations

-Originally, Runnegar and M.A.
-Fedokin (1992) suggested that P. sigillum should become a synonym of Spriggina, while others have stated that the animal shares more in common with Dickinsonia brachina.
-Gehling (2006) noted that there is 'no evidence that Praecambridium is a juvenile Dickinsonia, Spriggina or Marywadea' and he pointed out the fact that all of the juvenile forms of these genera are only found in South Australia and do not share common characteristics with any Praecambridium fossil specimens.
+Runnegar and M.A.
+Fedonkin (1992) suggested that P. sigillum should become a synonym of Spriggina, while others have stated that the animal shares more in common with Dickinsonia brachina.
+Gehling (2006) noted that there is 'no evidence that Praecambridium is a juvenile Dickinsonia, Spriggina or Marywadea and he pointed out the fact that all of the juvenile forms of these genera are only found in South Australia and do not share common characteristics with any Praecambridium fossil specimens.

 Description

-P. sigillum represents a organism which possessed 3-6 arcuate segment-like structures that have also been interpreted as appendages.
-The appearance of structures which bare a resemblance to segments has led to a possible affinity -or being a close relative- of Trilobites or Chelicerates or possibly a close relative of both.
+Praecambridium sigillum represents an organism which possessed 3-6 arcuate segment-like structures that have also been interpreted as appendages.
+The appearance of structures which bare a resemblance to segments has led to a possible affinity -or being a close relative of trilobites or chelicerates or possibly a close relative of both.
 Because the presumed intestinal caeca are present in some Dickinsonia specimens, it has also been suggested that Pracambridium also had them internally.
 P. sigillum possessed a head shield that paired a branching pair of ribs with the ribs of the organism tapering towards their end and as they get further from the head shield, they point towards the end of the animal; with Glaessner and Wade concluding that the segments (or lobes) increased in size during growth of Praecambridium.
 The ribs on either side of the body coalesce along a close midline.
-However, contradicting the comparison of Praecambridium between the Trilobites and Chelicerates, it may be that Praecambridium wasn't a truly segmented animal albeit was still compared in morphology to Arthropods and Annelids.
+However, contradicting the comparison of Praecambridium between the Trilobites and Chelicerates, it may be that Praecambridium wasn't a truly segmented animal albeit was still compared in morphology to arthropods and annelids.